Best Foot Massager of 2021

 The following is a deep dive into the metrics (or categories of analysis) used to evaluate each foot massage model in our review.
 Specifically, we looked at comfort, sizing, adjustability, and coverage/massage area of each machine.
-The following is a deep dive into the specifics of each metric as well as which models performed well in the individual metrics and why.
+The following is a deep dive into the specifics of each metric and an outline of which models performed well in the individual metrics and why.

-Other factors aside from foot size and position that we consider when assessing foot massagers for comfort are the way that the model holds the foot in position to deliver a massage.
-Many models compress the top of the foot and heel with airbags and in some cases this can be uncomfortable or even painful.
-Those models that are the most comfortable either wrap the lower leg and foot as in the case of the FIT KING or leave the foot unencumbered as in the case of the Cloud, TheraFlow and Snailax 2-n-1.
+Aside from foot size and position, another factor that we consider when assessing for comfort is how the foot is held in position.
+Many models compress the top of the foot and heel with airbags, which can be uncomfortable or even painful.
+Those models that are the most comfortable either wrap the lower leg and foot like the FIT KING or leave the foot unencumbered like the Cloud, TheraFlow, and Snailax 2-n-1.
 These last two models are unique in that they allow the user to control the pressure of the massage by the pressure the user places on the massage surface.

 The adjustability metric takes stock of the massagers' ability to adjust both speed and pressure of the kneading.
 It also looks at massage type and heat options.
 Surprisingly, few models allow for both speed and air pressure to be adjusted independently.
 The models that do are the Nekteck and the RENPHO.
-Both of these models offer 3 settings for massage speeds and 3 settings for downward pressure.
-Unique in the class is the Cloud which allows the user to adjust between different types of massages: kneading Shiatsu, airbag pressure as well as vibration.
+Both of these models offer three settings for massage speeds and three settings for downward pressure.
+Unique in the class is the Cloud, which allows the user to adjust between different types of massages: kneading Shiatsu, airbag pressure, and vibration.

 Those models that provide adjustability in massage speed alone are the Best Choice Products and Miko.
 The manually operated TheraFlow allows the user to set their own speed and pressure by way of movement.
 Most models have heat, though none allow for adjustments of the heating element.
 Those models that do not include a heater are the Best Choice Products, FIT KING, and TheraFlow.

-The coverage metric assesses the areas of the lower leg that each mach massages.
+The coverage metric assesses the areas of the lower leg that each machine massages.
 This assessment assumes that one's foot fits properly into the model (see the sizing metric for details).
-The FIT KING offers the most comprehensive coverage by hitting the entire foot — top, bottom and sides — as well as the ankle and calf.
-Next up in coverage is the Cloud which hits the top, sides, and some of the ankle area.
+The FIT KING offers the most comprehensive coverage by hitting the entire foot — top, bottom, and sides — as well as the ankle and calf.
+Next up in coverage is the Cloud, which hits the top, sides, and some of the ankle area.
 The Nekteck and RENPHO offer top, side, partial heel coverage.